bheimbu/evolutionary_ecology/docs/source/second_week.rst

         .. tab:: Exercise

            1. To infer if the two populations have a recent common ancestor, draw a UPMGA tree and calculate the length of all tree branches.
-           2. Hand in the tree (**on paper, don't forget to write down your name**) with all distance calculations and intermediate distance matrixes.
+           2. Write down the tree with all distance calculations and intermediate distance matrixes.
            3. Interpret the tree in a phylogeographic context.
            4. Are both populations genetically separated or are there any indications for gene flow or dispersal?